MicrosoftLearning/SC-400T00A-Microsoft-Information-Protection-Administrator/Instructions/Labs/LAB_AK_02_Lab1_Ex2_Endpoint_DLP.md

 1. In **Microsoft Edge**, the Microsoft Purview portal tab should still be open to the **Policies** page for data loss prevention.
 Select **Solutions**, then select **Settings** under the **Core** sections to get to Microsoft Purview settings.

-1. On the settings page, select **Data Loss Prevention** from the left navigation pane.
+1. On the settings page, select **Data Loss Prevention** from the left sidebar.

 1. The **Data Loss Prevention settings** page should open to the **Endpoint DLP settings**.